Camdah77/gamezone/README.md

 From the source section drop-down menu, select the Main Branch Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 ## Credits
 ### Content
+Code Institute "Love maths" https://codeinstitute.net/ good and educational walkthrought  for practical javascript

+W3School Online Web Tutorials https://www.w3schools.com/ Useful guides in javascript.

+Codepen https://codepen.io/ Useful inspiration and tutorials from user.

+Canva https://www.canva.com/ Images, presentations are made in canva.com

+Thank you
+My mentor Lauren-Nicole Popich Lauren-Nicole has pushed and guided me in the right direction.
+She always has wise advice and has a great knowledge of coding.
+I am so grateful to her for having patience with me.

+My Cohort Facilitator David Calikes David is fantastic.
+He always give his student great energy.
+He encourages me when I doubt my knowledge.

+My Kids, Hugo and William for testing the game and give honest opinions.

 ### Media
 - All artwork created by me.